visenze/productcat-sdk-javascript/README.md

 ## 4. Search Results

-ViSearch returns a maximum number of 100 most relevant image search results.
+productcat returns a maximum number of 100 most relevant image search results.
 You can provide pagination parameters to control the paging of the image search results.

 Pagination parameters: